youngeun0314/hcail.github.io/_pages/about.md

 ---

-#### Research intern opportunities for undergraduate students
+#### Interested in a research opportunity for undergraduate students?
-Visit \[[학부연구생 인턴 모집공고](https://docs.google.com/document/d/1QBoU-sR9mJZtyt9OZu044fdfuqe6Dxk1eTOvr0gviyk/edit?usp=sharing)\]  and feel free to email me if you are interested in joining a unique research opportunity.
+Visit \[[학부연구생 인턴 모집공고](https://docs.google.com/document/d/1QBoU-sR9mJZtyt9OZu044fdfuqe6Dxk1eTOvr0gviyk/edit?usp=sharing)\]  and feel free to email me if you are interested in a unique <font color="red"><b>research intern</b></font> opportunity.
+HCAIL is ready for maximizing your research potential during your internship.

 ---